towitter/crec_scrape/README.md

   </tr>
 </table>

-## Data Visualization
-The file `4_data_visualization.R` from the code-directory contains certain attemps to visualize the text, e.g.
-* by plotting the top 10 most frequent words of a certain unit in a certain period
-* by creating wordclouds of a certain unit in a certain period
-* by plotting the frequency of selected keywords over time of a certain unit

 ## Contributing
 Based on the data output we want to encourage the community to build analysis on congressional debates, to visualize their findings and to share them with us.
-Pull request are welcomed.
+Pull request are therefore highly welcomed.
 Please read CONTRIBUTING.md for details on our code of conduct.